asabaal/midi_song_creation_tool/FIX_NOTES.md

    - Enhanced the Session model to properly synchronize between sequences and tracks
    - Added `_syncTrackWithSequence` helper method to ensure notes are properly reflected in UI
    - Updated all Session methods to maintain this synchronization automatically
+   - Fixed Session.findById to ensure returned sessions have prototype methods

 3. **Pattern Generation**
    - Fixed pattern generation to properly set channel values for proper UI display